pingcap/docs-cn/pd-control.md

 ......
 >> store delete 1                      // Delete the store with the store id of 1 ......
+>> store cancel-delete 1               // Cancel the delete operation previously performed on the store with the id of 1 which is in the offline state.
+After the cancellation, the store will enter the up state.
+Note that this command cannot make the tombstone store back to the up state.
+If the PD leader has been switched during the offline process, you need to manually modify the store limit.
 >> store label 1 zone cn               // Set the value of the label with the "zone" key to "cn" for the store with the store id of 1
 >> store weight 1 5 10                 // Set the leader weight to 5 and Region weight to 10 for the store with the store id of 1
 >> store remove-tombstone              // Remove stores that are in tombstone state